1:72 scale: History

-Widespread in Western and Eastern Europe, Japan and Latin America, the scale is extremely popular in the UK but less so in Australia, Canada, and the USA, where 1:48 is more prevalent.
+Widespread in Western and Eastern Europe, Japan and Latin America, the scale is extremely popular in the UK but less so in Australia, Canada, and the US, where 1:48 is more prevalent.

 Manufacturers of aircraft kits, past and present, in 1:72 scale include; Airfix, Frog, Novo, Revell, Italeri, Tamiya, Hasegawa, Heller, Monogram and Matchbox.

-In recent years this scale has also gained popularity for model military vehicles, and is also used for Japanese anime science fiction models, die-cast model cars, figures, and radio-control model ships, as well as soldiers.
+In the early 1970’s, this scale has also gained popularity for model military vehicles, and is also used for Japanese anime science fiction models, die-cast model cars, figures, and radio-control model ships, as well as soldiers.

 Die-cast models

 1:72 scale is becoming increasingly popular for die-cast toys.
 The beginning of die-cast production in this scale can be connected to the noted Hong Kong model car producer Hongwell Company, which opened its factory dedicated to these model cars in 1997.

 The success of this scale in the die-cast market has multiple reasons.
 One of them is that these models may be precisely designed using Zamak as a basic alloy, which is a real advantage in contrast to 1:87.
 The other reason is that these models are sold in perspex boxes that can easily be organized into columns, thus helping collectors to keep their collection in good condition.

 Unlike 1:64, 1:72 die-cast models are strictly produced in true scale even if they do not fit the original box size.
 The number of complementary plastic parts (lamps, mirrors) and a higher amount of screen printed decorations make these models much more lifelike, yet still allow them to be produced in large numbers so they may also be used as toys.

 Models in this scale are admired by collectors because their finish may be compared to most 1:43 models, but their size allows the modeller to build up a large collection in a smaller space.

 Emergency vehicle models started a new way of collecting in this scale.
 As most of the manufacturers offered emergency models in the local markets in local liveries, swapping these cars soon became an everyday procedure in the lives of collectors.
-As a result international online communities for 1:72 die-cast models are more popular than for older scales.
+As a result, international online communities for 1:72 die-cast models are more popular than for older scales.

 The best-known manufacturers in this scale are Hongwell (Cararama brand), Real-X, Yat Ming and Realtoy.
 Other brands such as Schuco, Abrex, Bumi Cars or Motorart also have these models in their portfolio but the manufacturers behind these brands are Hongwell or Yat Ming.
 Italian Bburago also announced its 1:72 scale range at the 2005 International Nuremberg Toy Fair.
 This product line would have been a spin-off of Schuco's Junior Line extending the portfolio with the models of Real-X. As Bburago was sold by Dickie-Schuco Group shortly afterwards, these models never reached the European market under the Italian brand name.